 In the Library, one may also study a rare collection of books in Karamanli Turkish (Turkish using the Greek alphabet) as well as a multitude of books, newspapers and magazines published in Smyrna and Istanbul, maps of Asia Minor and Anatolian and Asia Minor calendars.

 Since 1992, Estia runs a bookbinding and paper restoration department which harmoniously combines the old and the new, wearing down and restoration where old and rare publications are thoroughly restored (books – magazines – newspapers – maps – photographs – paintings, etc.).

 Estia’s Library is equipped with the automated librarianship program “ΑΒΕΚΤ 5.6” acquired by the National Documentation Center of the National Hellenic Research Foundation.
 Presently, the bibliographical registrations total 11,241 entries and 13,693 copies are made available, thus facilitating the Library’s mission, and the search of information by readers.

-Summer season hours (1st of June- 30d of September)
+Winter season hours (1st of October- 30d of May)

 Holidays / ESTIA is closed

 Easter Sunday & Easter Monday